tobsirl/graphQL/README.md

 }
 ```
 ### Adding Prisma to graphQL queries
-Using the `info` parameter to pass the AST
+Using the `info` parameter, `info` contains the query AST and more execution information
 ```js
 users(parent, args, { prisma }, info) {
     const opArgs = {};